 Although scientists have made significant technological advancements for in vitro models and methods, those applications are limited when it comes to human translational research.
 Moreover, ethical and safety concerns require that drugs be proven safe with certain levels of efficacy before they are approved for medical use.
 To profile drugs, toxicology and efficacy studies are primarily performed in animal models for research.
 As such, in vivo models are indispensable in preclinical profiling, especially in cancer research and drug development.

 Biocytogen provides a number of genetically-modified in vivo models for basic and preclinical research, which includes syngeneic mouse models and xenografts.
 Syngeneic mouse tumor models are defined as mice inoculated with tumor cells that are from the same genetic background.
-Syngeneic mouse models come with an intact immune system, allowing them to be used for efficacy assessment and screening tools for immunotherapies.
-Our humanized immune checkpoint mouse models, engineered to express human forms of immune signaling molecules, are ideal for studying antibody activity on human cells.
+Syngeneic mouse models have an intact immune system, allowing them to be used for efficacy assessment and screening tools for immunotherapies.
+Our humanized immune checkpoint mouse models, engineered to express human forms of immune signaling molecules, are ideal for studying anti-human antibody activity.
+We also offer other humanized models expressing common tumor cell-associated antigens (TAA).

 In contrast to syngeneic models, xenograft models use cells from one species to transplant into another, often human cells into an immunodeficient mouse.
 Depending on whether the cells come from a patient or an established cell line, patient-derived xenografts (PDX) and cell-derived xenografts (CDX) can allow in vivo testing of anti-cancer treatments on human tumors.
 Through adoptive transfer of human-derived cells or tissue into the highly immune-deficient B-NDG™ mouse, human immune systems can be reconstituted and studied in vivo.